whileman133/LIB-EIS-Toolkit/README.md

 ## Python Resources

 Python code is provided for calculating battery impedance from PyBaMM models using frequency-domain linear perturbation (LP).
-We provide two lumped-parameter PyBaMM models: one implementing the Plett and Trimboli LIB model (see tge `lumped.libcell` module) and another implementing the lithium-metal battery (LMB) model specified by Hileman et al.[^2] (see the `lumped.lmbcell` package).
+We provide two lumped-parameter PyBaMM models: one implementing the Plett and Trimboli LIB model (see the `lumped.libcell` module) and another implementing the lithium-metal battery (LMB) model specified by Hileman et al.[^2] (see the `lumped.lmbcell` package).
 Utility functions for working with the LIB cell model are provided within the `util` module.
 The code has been tested with Python version 3.12.7 and the requirements specified in `requirements.txt`.

 - The `demoPerturbation.py` script shows how to perform LP on a `lumped.libcell` PyBaMM model.